LoveDaisy/ice_halo_sim/cpp/README.md

 For other useful options, see the help message from `build.sh`.

-Then the executable binary will be at `build/cmake_install`.
+Then the executable binaries will be at `build/cmake_install`.

-* You can start ray-tracing by `./IceHaloSim <config-file>`.
-  You can run this line multiple times to cumulate many data and then render them at last;
-* After ray-tracing finished you can start rendering by `./IceHaloRender <config-file>`;

-Detailes are shown in following paragraph.

 Note, I introduce the [GooglTest](https://github.com/google/googletest) framework to help do my unit tests.
 The googletest codes will be downloaded automatically during cmake configuration.
 Generally you should not care about these codes nor the test cases in `test` folder.
 If you are interested in my unit tests, please pass `test` option when run the build script.

+## Getting started

 ### Simulation

 You can start simulatino by
-`./bin/IceHaloSim <config-file>`.
-The file [`config-example.json`](./config-example.json)
-is an example configuration file.
+`./IceHaloSim <config-file>`.
+The file [`config-example.json`](./config-example.json) is an example configuration file.
 After the simulation is done you will get several `.bin` files in your data path set in configuration file.
+You can run the simulation multiple times to cumulate many data and then render them at last.

 ### Visualization

-After simulation, you will get several `.bin` files that contain results of ray tracing, as well as several lines printed on the screen that describe crystal shapes.
+After all simulations are done, you will get several `.bin` files that contain results of ray tracing, as well as several lines printed on the screen that describe crystal geometry.
 I have prepared several tools for visualization those results.
 Some are matlab codes.

 * Halo picture.
-There is a matlab tool for generating halo picture.
-Script `matlab/src/read_binary_result-example.m` reads the `.bin` files and plot the ray tracing result.
-See [matlab](../matlab/) folder for details.

-  And there is also a C++ tool does the same thing.
-Please run `./bin/IceHaloRender <config-file>` for visualization.
+  Please run
+`./IceHaloRender <config-file>` for visualization.
 Just use the same configuration file as you run the simulation.
 The rendered picture will be placed at the data path set in configuration file.

-I'd prefer this C++ tool than the matlab tool because it is much faster.
+  There is also a matlab tool for generating halo picture.
+Script `matlab/src/read_binary_result-example.m` reads the `.bin` files and renders the ray tracing result.
+See [matlab](../matlab/) folder for details.

 * Crystals
-Script `matlab/src/plot_crystal-example.m` plots the shape of crystals.
+The matlab script `matlab/src/plot_crystal-example.m` plots the shape of crystals.
 You can copy data from program output on screen.
 The lines start with `V:` indicate vertex data, and those start with `F:` indicate face data.
 See [matlab](../matlab/) folder for details.